-THM 121 CATHOLIC THEOLOGY 3 Credit Hours
+THM 133 CATHOLIC CATECHISM &THEOLOGY 3 Credit Hours

 A programmatic study of the Catechism of the Catholic Church.
-The four major sections, or "pillars," of the Catechism are examined in turn: the Creed (what the Church believes); the Sacraments (what the Church celebrates); the Commandments (what the Church lives), and; the Lord's Prayer (what the Church prays).
-In promulgating the Catechism, Pope John Paul II called these the "four movements of a great symphony."
+The four major sections of the Catechism are examined in turn: the Creed (what the Church believes); the Sacraments (what the Church celebrates); the Commandments (what the Church lives), and; the Lord's Prayer (what the Church prays).
+Provides an overview of essential Catholic theological principles.
 Required for entry into any other Theology & Mission course beyond the Core Curriculum.
 Every Semester.

-THM 211 OLD TESTAMENT 3 Credit Hours
+THM 222 OLD TESTAMENT

-Introduces the primary content, themes, and figures of the Hebrew Scriptures, with an emphasis on the manner in which the Hebrew Scriptures came to be written.
+A survey course of the Old Testament.
+Introduces the primary content, themes, and figures of the Hebrew Scriptures with an emphasis on the manner in which the Hebrew Scriptures came to be written.
 A review of the major theological narrative of Israel's Sacred History will be central to the course, including the following components: creation, patriarchs, exodus, judges, monarchy, prophets, exile, and restoration.
-Prerequisite/concurrent with THM 121.
 Spring Semester.

-THM 212 NEW TESTAMENT 3 Credit Hours
+THM 223 NEW TESTAMENT

-A basic introduction to the scientific study of the New Testament from historical and literary critical perspectives, with particular emphasis on an examination of the general social background and cultural dynamics implicit within the New Testament world, the particular circumstances surrounding the composition of individual books, and the theological perspectives of the various authors.
-Prerequisite/concurrent with THM 121.
+A survey course of the New Testament.
+Provides a basic introduction to the scientific study of the New Testament from historical and literary critical perspectives, with particular emphasis on an examination of the general social background and cultural dynamics implicit within the New Testament world, the particular circumstances surrounding the composition of individual books, and the theological perspectives of the various authors.
 Fall Semester.